Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 When to Use Project Commands

-Project commands are the right choice when the command is specific to the project and useful to every team member.
+Project commands are appropriate when the command is specific to the project and useful to every team member.
 Deployment workflows, code scaffolding that follows project conventions, and review checklists that enforce team standards all belong as project commands.
-The biggest advantage is consistency — when a new developer joins the team, they get the same set of automated workflows as everyone else, configured for this specific project.
+The principal advantage is consistency: a new developer joining the team obtains the same set of automated workflows as everyone else, configured for the specific project.

 When to Use User Commands

-User commands shine for personal productivity and cross-project utilities.
-Think of commands like /explain (explain any code in detail), /summarize (summarize what you did today), or /standup-notes (generate standup notes from recent git history).
-These are useful in every project but reflect your personal workflow rather than a team standard.
+User commands are appropriate for personal productivity and cross-project utilities.
+Examples include /explain (explain any code in detail), /summarize (summarize the day’s work), or /standup-notes (generate stand-up notes from recent git history).
+These commands are useful in every project but reflect personal workflow rather than a team standard.

-A useful rule of thumb: if the command references specific files, directories, or tools in the project, it is a project command.
-If it works generically with any codebase, it is a user command.
+A useful heuristic: if the command references specific files, directories, or tools within the project, it is a project command.
+If it operates generically with any codebase, it is a user command.

 Integration with CLAUDE.md

 The relationship between CLAUDE.md and custom commands is one of the most important architectural decisions in a Claude Code project.
-Think of CLAUDE.md as the constitution and custom commands as the laws — commands should implement and extend the principles defined in CLAUDE.md, never contradict them.
+CLAUDE.md functions as a constitution and custom commands as laws: commands should implement and extend the principles defined in CLAUDE.md and never contradict them.

 CLAUDE.md as the Source of Truth

-CLAUDE.md is loaded automatically by Claude Code every time you start a session.
+CLAUDE.md is loaded automatically by Claude Code at the start of every session.
 It defines project-wide conventions: coding style, directory structure, testing approach, deployment targets, and constraints.
-Custom commands inherit this context automatically — when a command tells Claude to “follow the project’s conventions,” Claude already knows what those conventions are from CLAUDE.md.
+Custom commands inherit this context automatically; when a command directs Claude to “follow the project’s conventions,” Claude has already obtained those conventions from CLAUDE.md.

-This means your commands can be shorter and more focused.
-Instead of repeating the coding style guide in every command, define it once in CLAUDE.md and reference it from commands:
+The result is that commands can be shorter and more focused.
+Rather than repeating the coding-style guide in every command, the guide is defined once in CLAUDE.md and referenced from commands:

 # In CLAUDE.md: